The Hidden Habits Of Genius by Craig Wright

 • Women couldn’t vote in the US until 1920

-• Women couldn’t enter an undergraduate at Princeton & Yale until 1969
+• Women couldn’t enter Princeton and Yale undergraduate until 1969

-• Harvard didn’t officially merge with female sister school until 1999
+• Harvard merged with its female sister school only in 1999

 Avoid the Prodigy Bubble

-• Most geniuses were never prodigies + most prodigies never become geniuses
+• Most geniuses were never prodigies and most prodigies never become geniuses

 • Geniuses create